ilia3101/ExtractAdobeCameraMatrices/README.md

-# ExtractAdobeCameraMatrices
-Extract camera matrices from Adobe profiles
+## Extract camera matrices from Adobe profiles

 Dependencies:
 - `exifread` and `natsort` python libraries from pip